Ealdor/pypbp/README.md

 * Use *-* to zoom out and *+* to restore to original zoom.
 You cannot move or paint if there is a zoom active.

 ###Considerations:
 Puzzles are inside puzzle directory.
 A puzzle can be CSV (b&w) or JSON (color).
-To launch the game write on a terminal:
+To launch the game write on a terminal (insie the src directory):

-> python main.py <filename>

-> python main.py puzzles/toad_50x50.csv

-> python main.py mario_50x46.json
+> python main.py

-* Inside the generator directory there is a generator script to generate new puzzles from an image bitmap (CSV or JSON).
 * Puzzles can be from 1x1 to 800x800 (or so).
 * Game resolution is set to: 1024x600 (window is resizeable).

 ###Puzzle Generator:
+Inside the generator directory there is a generator script to generate new puzzles from an image bitmap (CSV or JSON).
-To use the generator:
+To use the generator write on a terminal (insie the generator directory):

 > python main.py

 In the GUI you can select: